jg-you/py-play-money/notes.md

   data.balances instead of data
 * Subtotals:
   In general, subtotals have a random assortment of items.
-I decided to include them all and set unused one to zero
+I decided to include them all and set unused one to zero.

-  I'm also noting that user subtotals don't add up to the total.
+  I'm also noting that user subtotals don't add up to the total